-Select the Send To other application option.
+Select the Send To button.

 Send to AutoCAD

 Make sure that AutoCAD is open and in relation with to the good version of Cyclone 3DR.
 Enter in AutoCAD the command line 3DRCHOOSE VERSION to select the good Cyclone 3DR version.